 “You’re not talking about the books, are you?”
 Bobby Burdekin said.

 Professor Ploink just smiled.
+No, he wasn’t talking about the books.
 He was talking about the people of Bonboon.

 A flaming beam fell towards Bobby Burdekin.
 He jumped and rolled and hit a smouldering wall, and was covered in water from the volunteer fire crew.
 Covering his face with his wet shirt, he ran himself clear, then, charging through rescue efforts, kept on running, just in time to see the librarian step onto a freight train.

 “You never told me what you are a professor of!?”
 Bobby called.